732911129/samples/strikingly-hangman/README.md

 ## improvement notes

+- Okay totally killed it with 78/80.
+1313.
+WOO.
+Top score.
+- I think we can improve incorrect guesses.
+- Here's some ideas:
+  - Use Bayes top update entropy deltas.
+  - Incorporate score ( 20 for correct, -1 for incorrect ) into expected entropy for correct and incorrect calculation.
+  - Incorporate number of guesses remaining using some kind of likely exponential measure.

+## improvement notes

 - Just got 11/11.
 - Some glitch causes there to be 0 candidates at one point.
 - So it works to form a backup and choose from that.